Skip to main content

 • “The graphics and sound design are impressive, and the game features a deep and complex storyline with multiple paths and choices.”

-• “The graphics are stunning, the crafting is great.”
+• “The graphics are quite good, the animations below very bad.”

 • gameplay